PHOTO: Pavel Viktorovich Ryzhenko (1970-2014)

 Pavel Ryzhenko was born at Kaluga, Russia on 11 June 1970.
 In 1982 he entered the Moscow Art School at the Surikov Institute.
 In 1990 he entered the Russian Academy of Painting, Sculpture and Architecture, where he studied in the historical and religious workshop of Professor Ilya Glazunov.
 From 1999, he taught at the Russian Academy of Painting, Sculpture and Architecture.
 In 2007, Pavel began working at the Ryzhenko Military Artists Studio, where he became one of the leading masters of diorama-panoramic art (during his life, he painted six large-scale dioramas).
 In 2012 Ryzhenko was awarded the title “Honored Artist of the Russian Federation.”

 Sadly, Ryzhenko died on 16 July 2014.
-The famed Orthodox artist died 5 days before his 44th birthday, the cause of death was a stroke.
+The famed Orthodox artist died, on the eve of the day of remembrance of the death and martyrdom of the Holy Royal Martyrs, and just 5 days before his 44th birthday, the cause of death was a stroke.

 Pavel Ryzhenko’s early death was a tremendous loss to Russia’s artistic and spiritual communities.